cherronG/NYU-Bridge-Fall-2024/README.md

 # NYU Tandon Bridge Program Fall 2024 (28-week course)
-This repository documents my experience during the Bridge course at NYU Tandon, showcasing some selected homework assignments.
-Skipped weeks were either exam (Weeks 6, 14, 21, and 28)  or catch-up (Weeks 13 and 27) weeks.
+This repository serves as a comprehensive record of my academic journey through the NYU Tandon Bridge program, showcasing selected homework assignments and weekly progress.
+The repository covers 24 weeks of coursework, with gaps representing exam weeks (6, 14, 21, 28) and catch-up weeks (13, 27).

-## Course Description
+## Program Description
 The NYU Tandon Bridge program is an intensive, fully online course designed to prepare students without a technical background for STEM graduate programs.
-A curriculum typically requiring 3-4 semesters is condensed into a 21- or 28-week format.
+This rigorous curriculum condenses what typically requires 3-4 semesters into a 28-week format.
 Taught by NYU Tandon Computer Science faculty, the program covers discrete math, data structures, algorithms, and operating systems through interactive modules, live webinars, assignments, and exams.
 Students should expect up to 100 hours of study, averaging 30-40 hours per week, with flexible scheduling and a required weekly online meeting.
 Upon completion, students earn a certificate that strengthens their master's application and grants a waiver for the application fee and GRE requirements.

-## Course Objectives
+## Program Objectives
-- Basic understanding of data representation, how computers process and manipulate data to solve problems, and how to develop algorithms using decision-making, loops, and decomposition to solve problems
+- **Algorithmic Thinking:** Understanding of data representation, computer processing, and algorithm development using decision-making, loops, and decomposition
-- Proficiency in implementing, testing, and debugging moderately complex C++ programs using variables, operators, functions, and built-in data types
+- **Programming Proficiency:** Ability to implement, test, and debug complex C++ programs using variables, operators, functions, and built-in data types
-- Basic understanding of basic object-oriented programming principles and the ability to work with fundamental data structures, including analyzing their performance and modifying them
+- **Object-Oriented Programming:** Grasp of OOP principles and experience with fundamental data structures, including performance analysis
-- Strong grasp of operating system concepts, including processes, threads, concurrency, deadlocks, and memory management
+- **Systems Knowledge:** Strong understanding of operating system concepts including processes, threads, concurrency, deadlocks, and memory management
-- Solid foundation in discrete mathematics concepts
+- **Mathematical Foundation:** Solid grounding in discrete mathematics concepts

 ## Course Topics
 - **Computer Science Fundamentals:** coding functions, abstraction, runtime stack, compilation, execution process, data types, expressions, branching statements, iterative statements, recursion